22 Crypto ETFs to Know

 Bitwise 10 Crypto Index Fund (BITW)

 This fund was made available for trading in December 2020 and is managed by Bitwise Asset Management, an investment company that specializes in cryptocurrency investments.
 Because the fund has not been approved by the SEC, the fund may only be purchased by accredited investors on over-the-counter markets instead of on a central exchange.
 The fund invests in cryptocurrencies directly, with holdings in 10 of the largest cryptocurrencies — mostly Bitcoin and Ethereum — and also includes what the company calls “up-and-coming assets.”
-That currently includes a combined total of around 10 percent of Solana, Cardano, Avalanche and other cryptocurrencies.
-The expense rate for the fund is 2.5 percent of the assets under management.

 Grayscale Digital Large Cap Fund (GDLC)

 Open to trading in November 2019, this fund is managed by Grayscale Investments, an asset management company that specializes in digital currency assets.
 This fund has not been approved by the SEC and is only available on over-the-counter markets to accredited investors.
 Currently, the fund consists mostly of Bitcoin and Ethereum.
-Four other cryptocurrencies, including Cardano and Solana, make up less than 10 percent of the total assets.
+Three other cryptocurrencies, including Cardano and Solana, make up less than 10 percent of the total assets.
 The fund is rebalanced quarterly and charges 2.5 percent annually for a manager’s fee.

 Grayscale Bitcoin Trust (GBTC)